How to begin Deschooling

 - Remember the reasons you chose to homeschool.
 Try making a list with your child of all the things that led you to this homeschooling journey that you are on.
 On days when you feel like it isn’t working, look at the list and remember and affirm why you made this decision, and focus on the things that are going well and the progress you are making.

 - While grades and meeting milestones in school are a top priority, make comfort your top priority.
 Change can be difficult.
 Help reduce stress with comfort.
 Make room for plenty of rest, relaxation, and play.
 Comfort is different for everyone, so talk openly about what everyone needs.

-- Get support for yourself, finding someone to lean on and process your own feelings is essential.
-You would like to find a person who is open-minded about educational choices and who isn’t in your household.
-Finding like-minded support whether in a homeschool co-op or on social media can help you when you are struggling.
+- Get support for yourself.
+Finding someone to lean on and process your own feelings is essential.
+You would like to find an open-minded person about educational choices and who isn’t in your household.
+Finding like-minded support in a homeschool co-op or on social media can help you when you are struggling.

-- Pay attention to all kinds of progress and celebrate it.
+- Please pay attention to all kinds of progress and celebrate it.
 Celebrate that your child has a good attitude or is showing effort.
-Even if they didn’t get the answer correct, celebrate the fact that they tried and the steps they did correctly.
-Celebrate them asking questions and having an open curiosity about the world around them.
+Even if they didn’t get the answer correct, celebrate that they tried and the steps they did correctly.
+Celebrate them by asking questions and having an open curiosity about the world around them.

-- Give yourselves a pat on the back for all the progress you are making and for making it happen each and every day as you and your family adjust into a new rhythm.
+- Pat yourselves on the back for all the progress you are making and for making it happen every day as you and your family adjust to a new rhythm.

 - Remember that you are the expert on your own child.
 Even if you have never done this homeschooling thing before, trust your instincts about what your child needs to thrive.
 You may consult with others who are experienced and encouraging, and you may seek support or assistance in areas where you may have more to learn.
 But ultimately, you know your child better than anyone else.
 Remind yourself of this often.